-For installations in Canada, field supplied vent piping must comply with CAN/CGA B149.1 (latest edition) and be certified to the Standard For Type BH, Class II, 65°C, Gas Venting Systems, ULC S636.
+For installations in Canada, field supplied vent piping must comply with CAN/CGA B149.1 (Latest Edition) and be certified to the Standard For Type BH, Class II, 65°C, Gas Venting Systems, ULC S636.
 Components of this listed system shall not be interchanged with other vent systems or unlisted pipe/fittings.
 All components and specified primers and cements of the certified vent system must be from a single system manufacturer and not intermixed with other system manufacturer's vent system parts.
 The supplied vent connector and vent termination are certified under ULC S636 and are also certified as part of the water heater.
 Refer to the following tables for approved venting materials, primers, and cements.
 All approved primers and cements are to be used within their marked time limitations.

-Approved Venting Materials

-For installations in the US only

-- PVC DWV Sch.
-40 (ASTM D-2665)

-- PVC Sch.
-40 (ASTM-D1785)

-- CPVC Sch.
-40 (ASTM-F441, ASTM-D2846)

-- PVC and CPVC (UL 1738, ULC S636)

-- ABS Sch.
-40 DWV (ASTM D2661)

-- Polypropylene (UL 1738, ULC S636)

-For installations in CANADA

-- ULC S636 approved PVC for flue gas venting rated Class II, 65°C - ULC S636 approved CPVC for flue gas venting rated Class II, 65°C - ULC S636 approved Polypropylene for flue gas venting rated Class II, 65°C
+Approved Venting Materials For installations in the US only • PVC DWV (ASTM D-2665) • PVC Sch.
+40 (ASTM-D1785) • CPVC Sch.
+40 (ASTM-F441) • CPVC (ASTM D2846) • ABS Sch.
+40 DWV (ASTM D2661) For installations in CANADA ULC S636 approved PVC for flue gas venting rated Class II, 65°C ULC S636 approved CPVC for flue gas venting rated Class II, 65°C Approved Primers and Cements For installations in the US only • PVC and CPVC Primer (ASTM-F656) • PVC Cement (ASTM D-2564) • CPVC Cement (ASTM F493) • ABS Primer and Cement (ASTM D-2235) For installations in CANADA • ULC S636 approved Primer and Cement for flue gas venting rated Class II, 65°C

-Approved Primers and Cements

-For installations in the US only

-- PVC and CPVC Primer (ASTM-F656)

-- PVC Cement (ASTM D-2564)

-- CPVC Cement (ASTM F493)

-- ABS Primer and Cement (ASTM D-2235)

-For installations in CANADA

-ULC S636 approved Primer and Cement for flue gas venting rated Class II, 65°C

-NOTICE

-Use of cellular core PVC (ASTM F891), cellular core CPVC, or Radel[®] (polyphenosulfone) in non-metallic venting systems is prohibited and covering non-metallic venting with thermal insulation is prohibited.
+Use of cellular core PVC (ASTM F891), cellular core CPVC, or Radel® (polyphenosulfone) in non-metallic venting systems is prohibited and covering non-metallic venting with thermal insulation is prohibited.